A compact model of Escherichia coli core and biosynthetic metabolism: Supplementary Information

-Using the knowledge graph supporting the stoichiometric model of \textit{i}CH360 (Section \ref{annotation_graph} in the man text), a number of useful properties can be computed based on simple recursive operations.
-Here, we outline how such an approach was used to compute i) the molecular mass of all enzyme complexes in the model, based on known masses for all polypeptides and ii) the computation of boolean rules (GPRs) linking all reaction and protein nodes in the graph to the model genes.
+Using the knowledge graph supporting the stoichiometric model of \textit{i}CH360 (Section \ref{annotation_graph} in the man text), a number of useful properties can be computed based on simple operations.
+Here, we outline how such an approach was used to i) compute the molecular mass of all enzyme complexes in the model, based on known masses for all polypeptides and ii) construct the boolean rules (GPRs) linking all reactions and proteins in the graph to the model genes.
 For a description of the different types of nodes and edges mentioned in this section, see Supplementary Tables \ref{node_description_table} and \ref{edge_description_table}.